Soumik43/DOM-Manipulation-CS/readme.md

 # DOM Manipulation - Counter and Timer

+The live link can be accessed here -> [Live link](https://soumik43.github.io/DOM-Manipulation-CS/)

 This is a simple timer and counter application using DOM manipulation techniques.

 The styling is functional and self explanatory.